 Skip to Content

-When I took a bite into this tender pork enrobed in a glossy thick gorgeous sauce, I just couldn’t resist gobbling down the whole bowl of Lu Rou Fan in no time.
+When I took a bite of this tender pork enrobed in a glossy, thick, shiny sauce, I couldn’t resist gobbling down the whole bowl of Lu Rou Fan in no time.

-I was not expecting much initially, as the color and look were not impressive, but soon I knew judging it from the perspective of fine dining is utterly wrong and undermines this street food.
+I was not expecting much initially, as the color and look were not impressive, but soon I knew judging it from the fine dining perspective was utterly wrong and undermined this street food.
 The flavor is out of the world.

-I want to show you how to make Lu Rou Fan, the Taiwanese braised pork rice, in this recipe.
-So let’s get started right now.
+I want to show you how I make Lu Rou Fan, the Taiwanese braised pork rice, in this recipe.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.